 Definition and Example of a Flexible Spending Account

-If an employer offers an FSA, employees and employers (on behalf of the employee) can contribute to a flexible spending account with pre-tax income.
-Employees can then spend the funds directly on qualified expenses during the covered period or pay out of pocket and request reimbur
+A flexible spending account is an account you get through your employer that lets you pay certain medical or dependent care expenses with tax-free dollars.
+Employees and employers (on behalf of the employee) can contribute to a flexible spending account with pre-tax income when an employer offers an FSA.
+Employees can then spend the funds directly on qualified expenses during the covered period, or they can pay out of pocket and request reimbursement.

 Flexible spending accounts are usually for medical or dependent care expenses.
-The primary types of FSAs are: health care FSA (HCFSA, health FSA, or medical FSA), special purpose FSAs (for dental and vision), and dependent care FSA (DCFSA).
+The primary types of FSAs are health care FSA (HCFSA, health FSA, or medical FSA), special purpose FSAs (for dental and vision), and dependent care FSA (DCFSA).
 Less common types of FSAs include adoption assistance FSAs.

 - Alternate names: Flex account, flexible-spending arrangement, FSA

 The most recent USDA data show that the average middle income family would have spent roughly $12,980 per child in 2015 for general child care.
 Furthermore, according to a 2019 study of U.S. census data, typical yearly health insurance premiums were about $2,200 and out-of-pocket costs were around $3,700.
 On the higher end, some households spent more than $8,000 on premiums and about $12,080 on out-of-pocket costs a year.
 Medical expenses will likely remain a significant portion of the average American’s budget for some time, so it can be worth investigating cost-saving strategies like FSAs.